Nuitka/Nuitka/Developer_Manual.rst

    People don't do it, because they dislike the performance hit encountered by the generator expression being used to initialize the tuple.
-But it would be more consistent, and so Nuitka is using it, and of course one day ought to be able to evaluate the tuple call to the generator expression by the means of a "tuple contraction".
+But it would be more consistent, and so Nuitka is using it, and of course one day Nuitka ought to be able to make no difference in performance for it.

 To Nuitka though this means, that if "cond" is not predictable, after the conditional statement we may either have a "tuple" or a "list".
 In order to represent that without